saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - To drop duplicate element in a list, use `distinct()` as it calls `toSet()` then `toList()` internally.

 ### Arrays in Java and Kotlin
-- In Java we have arrays of primitive types, like intArray.
+- In Java we have arrays of primitive types, like `intArray`.
 - Kotlin includes a number of reference types, called Arrays, that compile down to Java primitive arrays.
 - Arrays are included primarily to support interoperability between Kotlin and Java.
 - Unlike a List, an Array is backed by a primitive type when compiled to bytecode.